pantheon-systems/documentation/source/_docs/sites.md

 If you need assistance, our expert Customer Support team is here to help make building and managing your sites easier.
 You can [contact support](/docs/getting-support) from your Dashboard.

 ##Security Indicator
 This indicates if your site is public or locked.
 You can set a common password for accessing this environment to add an extra layer of security to prevent unwanted access to this environment.
-Learn more about [Locking Your Site](/docs/lock-environment/).
+Learn more about [Security on the Pantheon Dashboard](/docs/security/).

 ## Connection Information
 Here you can find the [SSH clone URL](/docs/git/), [Database Connection Information](/docs/mysql-access/), and [SFTP](/docs/sftp/) connection information.